YouseiTakei/expy/README.md

 - `$ cd expy`
 - `$ python setup.py install`

-Documentation and usage:

-- Everything is at: coming soon

 From this directory, start Jupyter notebook and:
 ```python
 >>> from expy  import F, x_, y_,